Are Taylor and Joe still friends?

 Q: Are Taylor and Joe still dating?

-A: Yes, Taylor Swift and Joe Alwyn are still in a relationship.
+A: Yes, despite their busy schedules, Taylor and Joe continue to support each other’s careers and make time for each other whenever possible.

-In conclusion, despite the rumors circulating about their friendship, Taylor Swift and Joe Alwyn are still very much friends.
-While they may not be as publicly visible as before, their relationship remains strong.
-It’s important to remember that celebrities deserve their privacy, and not everything we hear or read is necessarily true.
+In conclusion, despite the rumors circulating about their friendship, Taylor Swift and Joe Alwyn are still very much in each other’s lives.
+While they may not be seen together as frequently as before, their bond remains strong.
+As with any celebrity relationship, it’s important to separate fact from fiction and not jump to conclusions based on tabloid speculation.
+Only time will tell what the future holds for Taylor and Joe, but for now, their friendship appears to be intact.